BenjDG/SpockBatman/README.md

 - Change VScode settings 'end of line' to LF
 - To start local virtual environment cd to inside SpockBatman then run 'source SpockEnv/bin/activate'
 - To start local server run 'python manage.py runserver'
+- deactivate to stop the virtual environment

+- admin
+- bananacar